-Non-linear deconvolution methods based on the MEM algorithm have been proposed by [Cornwell 1988]) and [Sault et al 1996].
+Non-linear deconvolution methods based on the Maximum Entropy Method (MEM) have been proposed by [Cornwell 1988] and [Sault et al 1996].
 As CLEAN deconvolutions are usually applied on Plateau de Bure data, a CLEAN-based method adapted to the case of the mosaics has been developed.
 The initial idea was proposed by F. Viallefond (DEMIRM, Paris) and S. Guilloteau (IRAM), and the algorithm is now implemented in the MAPPING software.

-15.4 A CLEAN-based algorithm for mosaic deconvolution
+17.4 A CLEAN-based algorithm for mosaic deconvolution